mauricio/mauricio.github.com/_posts/2015-08-23-http-long-polling-with-scala-and-netty.md

 }
 {% endhighlight %}

 This is where we introduce the many pieces that make our pipeline and ordering here is *very important*.
-If we change the order of any of the pieces here we could be breaking our server.
-Our pipeline starts with an the `HttpServerCodec`, that parses HTTP requests and produces HTTP responses.
+If we change the order of any of the pieces here, we could be breaking our server.
+Our pipeline starts with an `HttpServerCodec`, that parses HTTP requests and produces HTTP responses.
 It then has an `HttpObjectAggregator`, this aggregator turns the various HTTP messages that Netty produces into the `FullHttpRequest` we have been working with.
 Without this you would have to manually handle the many HTTP messages you would receive instead.

 Then we start to reach application code with the `SetHeadersHandler` and finally our `MainHandler` at the end of the pipeline.
 This `initChannel` method is called whenever a new channel is created, the Netty provided HTTP codecs can't be reused so we need to have one of them for every channel available but our own handlers are all `@Sharable` so we can just reuse them instead of creating new ones.